 Another animal that is prone to diabetes is humans.
 Do you personally limit your amount of fresh fruit to ensure you don’t get diabetes?
 I highly doubt it.
 Fruit is also high in fibre, and other vitamins and nutrients.

-To take this further, all sugar is is a carbohydrate.
+To take this further, all sugar is a carbohydrate.
 Carbohydrates come in many different forms.
 What does a carbohydrate do for your body?
 Carbs are brain food, they provide short and long term energy and maintain our blood sugar levels.

-The three “main” forms of carbs are complex and simple carbs.
+The two “main” forms of carbs are complex and simple carbs.
 Complex carbs provide healthy, long term energy.
 Whole wheat bread, pasta, potatoes, etc. They release energy slowly, contain vitamins and minerals, and are more complete.
 One big aspect to these carbs is they contain dietary fibre.
 There is soluble fibre, which attracts water and slows digestive.
 Insoluble fibre resists water and bulks up your digestive tract, allowing you to feel full.
 Fruit, though a simple natural carb (see below), is especially high in dietary fibre.

 In comparison, you have simple carbs.
 These have two main categories - refined, and natural.
 Refined simple carbs are essentially your “candy” of the carb realm.
 THIS is the type of carb that should be avoided by critters and humans alike - but, it’s a treat.
 They have high amounts of calories and usually act as sweeteners - think corn syrup, brown sugar, etc. You’ll find this in candy and sugar.
 It’ll provide a quick boost of sugar, but holds little nutritional value.